A Sykesville Soldier's Story

 How to use this exhibit.

 The exhibit is intended for viewing in a browser on a computer.
 In most cases, if you move your mouse over an item, you will see more information.
 Just scroll and point and learn.
+The exhibit is not intended for viewing on a phone.

 Attached to the 39th Infantry Regiment in the 9th Infantry Division of the US Army during World War II, George Leakins landed in France four days after D-Day in June, 1944, and participated in the liberation of France and the invasion of Germany.